GenEpi-GenPhySE/circDetector/AnnotationRules.md

 #### Single-end Exonic cirRNAs (Class-seE)
    only one junction correspond to an exonic boundary

+#### Antisens Exonic circRNAs   (Class-asE)
+   Both junctions correspond to exonic boundaries from a single gene located on the opposite strand of circRNA
+   The exonic circRNAs must satisfy the three following rules
+      - the 3' junction of a circRNA must precisely correspond to an exon donnor site from a gene located on the opposite strand
+      - the 5' junction must precisely correspond to an upstream exon acceptor site from a gene located on the opposite strand
+      - the exon donor and the exon acceptor are associated to a common gene

 #### Intronic circRNAs: Lariat-derived intronic circRNA and intron circle  (Class-I)
   - both junctions are located within a single intron: